SleepySoft/smLogger/README.md

 ----------------------------------------------------------------------------------

-Update on 2018/12/23:
+Update on 2018/10/23:
-Add build option "libsmLogger".
+> Add build option "libsmLogger".
 Use this build option to build dynamic lib (libsmLogger/libsmLogger.so).
-smlogger.py is a demo to show using smLogger in python as a slave.
+> smlogger.py is a demo to show using smLogger in python as a slave.
 You can run a master first then run smlogger.py directly and you can see the outputs and triggers on python console.

 ----------------------------------------------------------------------------------

-The next plan:
+Update on 2018/10/24:

-1. Move the additional data to the gap of file content and the alignment of memory page so the additional data will not showed in file.
+> Move addition data on the tail of file to avoid the messy code.
-2. Mapping a large memory at begining but increase the file dynamically (of cause the additional data will move to the tail of next page if currently page is full).
-So we can use "tail" to trace the update of log.

-You can take a look at the "mmap使用细节" part of https://www.cnblogs.com/huxiao-tee/p/4660352.html to understand my though

-Just in theory.
-Maybe it doesn't work.
+> You can use command: watch -n 1 tail /tmp/iplog.txt to view the log.
+> Add line-seek feature.
+Now you can use IDebugBuffer::seek() to seek the start line of log from begining (0 or positive offset) or from tail (positive offset)